MasterClass Review: Is It Worth It? [50+ Courses Watched]

 Spending six, seven, or eight hours with someone you’ve followed or looked up to for years is an awesome experience and makes MC 100% worth the money.
 It’s like they’re teaching you a private class, and you learn all these little details about their lives you never would have known otherwise.

-Plus, they give you advice they’ve learned from a lifetime in the industry.
+Plus, they give you advice they’ve learned from a lifetime in their craft.

 I’m a huge fan of: